 Apple-blossom pink flowers crowd the naked winter stems of this resilient hardy shrub.
-Like many winter bloomers, it has a rich perfume that lifts the spirits on the coldest days.
+Like many winter bloomers, it has a rich perfume that will lift your spirits on the coldest days.
 Viburnum x bodnantense ‘Charles Lamont’ is upright in habit, making a useful leafy backdrop for summer perennials and providing a splash of rich purple autumn foliage.
-Its well worth cutting a few winter stems to bring the scent of the garden indoors.
+It's well worth cutting a few winter stems to enjoy the scent indoors.

-Sarcococca is one of my favourites giving superb value in the garden.
+Sarcococca is one of my favourites, giving superb value in the garden.
 Glossy evergreen foliage provides year round colour and structure, while the spidery winter flowers are unforgettable for their intense perfume.
 Sarcococca hookeriana ‘Winter Gem’ is particularly fragrant.
 These hard working shrubs are generally neat and compact making great additions to winter containers.
-They appreciate a shaded spot, and form useful ground cover in woodland garden.
-Versatile and reliable, they cope well in most conditions even tolerating dry shade.
+They appreciate a shaded spot, and form useful ground cover in woodland gardens.
+Versatile and reliable, they cope well in most conditions, even tolerating dry shade.
 A fabulous 'all rounder'!

 The fiery glow of dogwood stems, backlit by a low winter sun, is a magnificent spectacle.
-Throughout summer the shrubby Cornus alba, C. Sibirica and C. sanguinea and C. sericea blend quietly into the background.
+Throughout summer the shrubby Cornus alba, Cornus sanguinea and Cornus sericea blend quietly into the background.
 But as the year draws to an end, the foliage turns to fabulous autumnal shades, before winter strips the leaves to reveal a vibrant blaze of stems.
-C. sanguinea ‘Winter Flame’ is almost incandescent, while C. alba Kesselringii is notable for its dark purple-black stems.
-Group them together in an open, sunny position for the most dramatic displays.
+Cornus sanguinea ‘Winter Flame’ is almost incandescent, while Cornus alba ‘Kesselringii’ is notable for its dark purple-black stems.
+Group them together in an open, sunny position for a dramatic display.

-Grown as a colourful winter hedge or small deciduous tree, the Winter Flowering Cherry brings valuable interest to the garden on the gloomiest of days.
-As the buttery-gold autumn leaves begin to fall, so the flowers emerge on bare stems from deep pink buds.
-Star shaped, semi-double blooms in the gentlest shade of pale pink, persist from late autumn right through to early spring.
-The blooms are followed by small fruits that always attract attention from local birds and extend the season of garden interest further still.
+Grown as a colourful winter hedge or small deciduous tree, Prunus x subhirtella ‘Autumnalis Rosea’ brings valuable interest to the garden on the gloomiest of days.
+Also called a winter flowering cherry, the buttery-gold leaves begin to fall in autumn leaving the deep pink flower buds to emerge on bare stems.
+These star-shaped, semi-double pale pink blooms remain from late autumn right through to early spring.
+The flowers are followed by small fruits that always attract attention from local birds and extend the season of interest further still.

-A list of top winter plants wouldnt be complete without the iconic Holly.
-Although best known for its colourful winter berries, its important to note that only female plants will produce fruit, such as Ilex x altaclarensis ’Golden King’ (which is female, despite its confusing name).
-Not all Hollies are prickly either Japanese Holly Ilex crenata 'Convexa' has small, rounded, evergreen leaves much like Box, and with a similar growth habit.
-For my money though, you cant beat British native Ilex aquifolium!
+A list of top winter plants wouldn't be complete without the iconic Holly.
+Although best known for its colourful winter berries, it's important to note that only female plants will produce fruit, such as Ilex x altaclarensis ’Golden King’ (which is female, despite its confusing name).
+Not all Hollies are prickly either; Japanese Holly Ilex crenata ‘Dark Green’ has small, rounded, evergreen leaves much like Box, and with a similar growth habit.
+For my money though, you can't beat British native Ilex aquifolium!

 Texture can be hard to come by in a leafless winter border.
-If you need to brighten up the garden on a dark winter day then the colourful variegated foliage of Carex oshimensis ‘Evergold’ or Carex morrowii 'Variegata' are hard to beat.
-Carex comans ‘Bronze Perfection' is a fabulous evergreen sedge with a naturally cascading habit that adds colour and movement to drab borders.
-These reliable grasses are neat and compact, making them perfect for winter patio containers combine them with some bright winter pansies for a long lasting, colourful display.
+If you need to brighten up the garden on a cold, dark day then the colourful variegated foliage of grasses like Carex oshimensis ‘Evergold’ or Carex morrowii ‘Ice Dance’ are hard to beat.
+Carex comans ‘Bronze’ is a fabulous evergreen sedge with a naturally cascading habit that adds colour and movement to drab borders.
+These reliable grasses are neat and compact, making them perfect for winter patio containers.
+Combine them with some bright winter pansies for a long-lasting, colourful display.